MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-key-vault.md

 [!INCLUDE [version-gt-eq-2019](../../includes/version-gt-eq-2019.md)]

-Azure Key Vault enables developers to securely store and manage secrets such as API keys, credentials or certificates.
-Azure Key Vault service supports two types of containers: vaults and managed HSM (hardware security module) pools.
-Vaults support storing software and HSM-backed keys, secrets, and certificates, while managed HSM pools only support HSM-backed keys.
+Azure Key Vault allows developers to securely store and manage sensitive information like API keys, credentials, or certificates.
+Azure Key Vault service supports two types of containers: vaults and managed HSM (Hardware Security Module) pools.
+Vaults can store both software and HSM-backed keys, secrets, and certificates, while managed HSM pools exclusively support HSM-backed keys.

 In this tutorial, you will learn how to: